Lone Italy fails to stop Russia sanctions

 But US armed forces have increased their presence in Russia-deterrent Nato battalions stationed in the Baltic states, Poland, and Romania despite Trump's overtures.

-Nato is also preparing to take in Macedonia as a new member as early as 2019 or 2020, Nato head Jens Stoltenberg told press with Macedonian leader Zoran Zaev in Brussels on Friday morning, despite Putin's objections to Nato expansion.
+Nato is also preparing to take in Macedonia as a new member as early as 2019 or 2020, Nato head Jens Stoltenberg told press with Macedonian leader Zoran Zaev in Brussels on Friday morning, despite Putin's abhorrence of Nato expansion.

-Meanwhile, Italy's lukewarm objections to the sanctions renewal comes despite pro-Russian bravado by its new populist government.
+Meanwhile, Italy's toothless criticism of the sanctions renewal came despite pro-Russian bravado by its new populist government.

 Italy's two ruling parties - the Five Star Movement (5MS) and the League - spoke out in strident tones against the EU measures ahead of Conte's intervention.